OISF/suricata/doc/userguide/capture-hardware/myricom.rst

 From: https://blog.inliniac.net/2012/07/10/suricata-on-myricom-capture-cards/

 In this guide I'll describe using the Myricom libpcap support.
 I'm going to assume you installed the card properly, installed the Sniffer driver and made sure that all works.
-Make sure that in your dmesg you see that the card is in sniffer mode:
+Make sure ``dmesg`` shows that the card is in sniffer mode:

 ::